irJERAD/mineradio/content/soulfilmgame/definitions.md

 ---
-title: Defintions
+title: "Defintions"
-author: Jerad Steven Acosta
+author: "Jerad Steven Acosta"
-description: A basic vocabulary and definitions for soulfilm and how the reality plays into our lives
+description: "A basic vocabulary and definitions for soulfilm and how the reality plays into our lives"
+date: 2020-02-18

 ---

 **Outline**